 Keeping a food diary can help you pinpoint any foods that might be causing you to break out.
 Try eliminating one food at a time for a few days.

-Eating foods high in vitamins C and E may help keep your skin healthy.
+Eating foods high in vitamins C and E your skin healthy.

 Blemishes can sometimes signal a serious condition that requires a visit to your healthcare provider.
 Blemishes can also lead to emotional upset, particularly if they become a chronic condition.